James B. Jacobs: Professional

 With the support and encouragement of NYU alumnus, Alan Fortunoff, Jacobs launched the law school’s monthly Fortunoff Criminal Justice Colloquium in 1983.
 Fifteen years later, when Fortunoff died, the distinguished criminal defense lawyer, Jack Hoffinger, became the colloquium's benefactor.
 The multidisciplinary Criminal Justice Colloquium meets each month during the academic year.
 It features a public lecture by a leading criminal justice or criminology scholar, followed by questions and discussion.
 The Hoffinger Colloquium serves as a magnet for criminal justice professors, researchers, policymakers, and practitioners from the metropolitan area and beyond.
 With Ron Goldstock’s support, Jacobs also established the law school’s weekly criminal law faculty seminar, which has furthered community-building among NYU Law’s diverse full-time and adjunct criminal law faculty, criminal law fellows, and visiting researchers.

-In 1995, Jacobs served as Fulbright teaching fellow at the University of Cape Town South Africa.
+In 1995, Jacobs served as Fulbright teaching fellow at the University of Cape Town.
 In 1988, Jacobs was visiting professor of law at Columbia University.
 In 1998, then dean (and later NYU president) John Sexton awarded Jacobs the Warren E. Burger Chair of Constitutional Law and the Courts.

 Since 2000, Jacobs has been a fellow of the American Society of Criminology.
 He served for many years as chair of the advisory board of NYU Press.
 For many years, he also served on the advisory board of the NYC Criminal Justice Agency.
-In 2010, Attorney General Holder appointed Jacobs to the National Institute of Corrections’ advisory board; Holder renewed the appointment in 2011.
+In 2010, Attorney General Eric Holder appointed Jacobs to the National Institute of Corrections’ advisory board; Holder renewed the appointment in 2011.

 In 2012, the International Association for the Study of Organized Crime awarded Jacobs its lifetime achievement award.
 In 2012, the John Simon Guggenheim Memorial Foundation named Jacobs a 2012–2013 fellow.
 On October 3, 2019, his colleagues honored him with a gala tribute celebrating his scholarship and his community-building at the law school.
 Speakers included U.S. and foreign scholars.